mpv-player/mpv/DOCS/man/en/vo.rst

 --vo=<driver1[:suboption1[=value]:...],driver2,...[,]>
     Specify a priority list of video output drivers to be used.

-If the list has a trailing ',' MPlayer will fall back on drivers not contained in the list.
+If the list has a trailing ',' mpv will fall back on drivers not contained in the list.
 Suboptions are optional and can mostly be omitted.

 *NOTE*: See ``--vo=help`` for a list of compiled-in video output drivers.